-If you receive a media inquiry about EA, please contact me at media@ [at] centreforeffectivealtruism [dot] .org or schedule a meeting at efctv.org/sky_mayhew_cal.
+If you receive a media inquiry about EA, you contact us at media@ [at] centreforeffectivealtruism [dot] .org.

 What you should know

 There are a few points which I’d like all readers to know and which have been very helpful for me and others.
 I recommend reading through our full advice for responding to journalists guide, but I will summarize some highlights here:

 Know that you might encounter a media opportunity unexpectedly, and don’t take interviews unprepared.

 Like I did, you might be at a social event and run into a journalist or author who is interested in learning more about your work or involvement in EA.
 Or, like many group organizers did, you might receive an email or Facebook message from a journalist who is requesting an interview.
 In either case, it is best not to engage in interviews on the spot.
 It is perfectly acceptable to decline to have an impromptu conversation.